Agoric/documentation/main/ertp/guide/math-helpers.md

 # MathHelpers
-AmountMath uses MathHelpers to do their extent arithmetic.
+AmountMath uses MathHelpers to do extent arithmetic.
 The results are branded, making a new amount (which consists of an extent and a brand).
-MathHelper operations include addition, subtraction, equality checking, greater than testing, and working with empty extents.
+MathHelper operations include addition, subtraction, equality checking, comparison of two extents, and working with empty extents.

 The MathHelper operations are polymorphic.
-There are three types of MathHelpers, each of which implements all of the same set of API methods:
+You have your choice of three MathHelpers, each of which implements all of the same set of API methods:
 - `nat`: Used with fungible assests.
-- `strSet`: Used with non-fungible assets.
+- `strSet`: Used with non-fungible assets, operates on an array of string identifiers
-- `set`: Used with sets of objects, primarily non-fungible assets **tyg todo: Is the non-fungible part correct?**
+- `set`: Used with non-fungible assets, operates on an array of records (objects) with keys and values

-Use `produceIssuer(allegedName, mathHelpersName)` to specify which type of MathHelpers your contract uses.
+Use `produceIssuer(allegedName, mathHelpersName)` to specify which MathHelpers choice your contract uses.
 The second parameter, `mathHelpersName` is optional and defaults to `nat` if not given.
 For example
 ```
-produceIssuer('quatloos`); // Defaults to 'nat'
+produceIssuer('quatloos'); // Defaults to 'nat'
 produceIssuer('quatloos', 'strSet');
 produceIssuer('quatloos, 'set');
 ```
-See the [MathHelpers API documentation](https://agoric.com/documentation/ertp/api/math-helpers.html) for the set of operations all the above types implement.
+See the [MathHelpers API documentation](https://agoric.com/documentation/ertp/api/math-helpers.html) for the set of operations all the above choices implement.

-## MathHelpers Types
+## MathHelpers Choices

 ### 'nat'
 The default fungible asset case.
 For example, an amount you'd use `nat` MathHelpers with might look like: